Many people use dry shampoo to extend the life of their hair between washings.

 Applied via an aerosol or a hand-worked cream, a dry shampoo uses tiny dry particles to absorb the oils and sweat in your hair.

-One of the more commonly-used compounds is rice starch.
+One of the more commonly-used compounds in a dry shampoo is rice starch.
 Tiny particles of rice starch cling to the oils on your hair and scalp, preventing your hair from feeling and looking greasy.

 According to Dr. Wilma Bergfeld at the Cleveland Clinic, dry shampoo is not a total replacement for regular shampoo (1).
 It’s still important to clean your scalp on a regular basis to clean out everything that accumulates in your hair.